- Tuition & Financial Aid

 July 2, 2019

-The Concordia University, St. Paul Board of Regents announced at its July 2 meeting it has named Dr. Eric LaMott, provost and chief operating officer, interim president effective immediately.
+The Concordia University, St. Paul Board of Regents announced at its July 2 meeting it has named Dr. Eric LaMott, provost and chief operating officer, interim CEO effective immediately.
 He will assume all duties and responsibilities associated with the Office of the President until a permanent president is selected.
 LaMott has served in his current leadership position since 2011 and has been at Concordia since 1994.

 The Board continues to make progress in its search to select CSP’s 10th president and recognizes the importance of identifying the right person to lead the University.
 Dr. Tom Ries, who retired as Concordia’s ninth president at the conclusion of the 2018-19 academic year, has been retained by the Board of Regents for the month of July to support the transition and special projects.